Final format requirements

 Equations and mathematical expressions should be provided in the main text of the paper.
 Equations that are referred to in the text are identified by parenthetical numbers, such as (1), and are referred to in the manuscript as "equation (1)".

 Supplementary information should be submitted with the manuscript and will be sent to referees during peer review.
-Supplementary information is not copy-edited by Nature Plants, so authors should ensure that it is clearly and succinctly presented, and that the style and terminology conform with the rest of the paper.
+Supplementary information is not copy-edited by Nature Electronics, so authors should ensure that it is clearly and succinctly presented, and that the style and terminology are consistent with the rest of the paper.
 The following guidelines detail the creation, citation and submission of supplementary information.
 Please note that modification of supplementary information after the paper is published requires a formal correction, so authors are encouraged to check their supplementary information carefully before submitting the final version.

 Designate each item as Supplementary Table, Figure, Video, Audio, Note, Data, Discussion, Equations or Methods.
 Number Supplementary Tables and Figures as, for example, "Supplementary Table 1".
 This numbering should be separate from that used in tables and figures appearing in the main printed article.
-Supplementary Note or Methods should not be numbered; titles for these are optional.
+Supplementary Notes or Methods should not be numbered; titles for these are optional.

 Refer to each piece of supplementary material at the appropriate point(s) in the main article.
 Be sure to include the word "Supplementary" each time one is mentioned.
 Please do not refer to individual panels of supplementary figures.

 File sizes should be as small as possible, with a maximum size of 30 MB, so that they can be downloaded quickly.
 The combined total size of all files must not exceed 150 MB.
-All panels of a figure or table (for example, Fig. 1a, b and c) should be combined into one file; please do not send as separate files.
+All panels of a figure or table (for example, Supplementary Fig. 1a, b and c) should be combined into one file; please do not send as separate files.
 Image files should be just large enough to view when the screen resolution is set to 640 x 480 pixels.
 Remember to include a brief title and legend (preferably incorporated into the image file to appear near the image) as part of every electronic figure submitted, and a title as part of every table.

 Further queries about submission and preparation of supplementary information should be directed to firstname.lastname@example.org.